 - Use the Full Moon as a time to pivot or make changes to your plan

 - Use the astrological sign of each New Moon and Full Moon to guide your focus for the month.
-For example, Pisces is all about compassion so how can you set some time aside to work on your vision for your life and your business – check out my program Your Soulful Year for help with this.
+For example, Sagittarius is all about vision so how can you set some time aside to work on your vision for your life and your business – check out my program Your Soulful Year for help with this.

 Working with your menstrual cycle